michaeltchapman/puppetlabs-rabbitmq/README.md

 }
 ```

+**NOTE:** If you are using a version of RabbitMQ less than 3.0,
-**NOTE:** You still need to use `x-ha-policy: all` in your client
+you still need to use `x-ha-policy: all` in your client
-applications for any particular queue to take advantage of H/A.
+applications for any particular queue to take advantage of H/A via
+mirrored queues.

+If you are using a version of RabbitMQ >= 3.0 You should set the
-You should set the 'config_mirrored_queues' parameter if you plan
+'config_mirrored_queues' parameter if you plan
 on using RabbitMQ Mirrored Queues within your cluster:

 ```puppet